 - MacBook Air vs. MacBook

 - MateBook X Pro vs. Dell XPS 13

-Though all variants come with 8GB RAM, Huawei has two models of the Matebook 13.
+Though all variants come with 8GB RAM, Huawei has two models of the 2019 Matebook 13.
 The first is a Mystic Silver option with the 8th generation Intel Core i5-8265U processor, and a 256GB NVMe PCIe SSD.
 The other Space Gray model comes with the 8th generation Intel Core i7-8565U processor and Nvidia GeForce MX 150 graphics.
-These processors are Intel’s latest quad-core Whiskey Lake CPUs, which are optimized for better performance.
+These processors are quad-core “Whiskey Lake” CPUs optimized for better performance.

 Both devices pack impressive displays, though the MateBook 13 edges out Apple in the overall screen to body ratio and its support for touch.
-Huawei’s Matebook 13 touchscreen packs a resolution of 2,160 x 1,440 or 200 pixels per inch, and the MacBook Air packs a resolution of 2,560 × 1,600 for 227 pixels per inch.
+Huawei’s Matebook 13 touchscreen packs a resolution of 2160 x 1440 or 200 pixels per inch while the MacBook Air packs a resolution of 2560 × 1600 for 227 pixels per inch.

 The MacBook Air also manages significantly better battery life than Huawei’s laptop.
-In our testing on the 2018 MacBook Air, we got to around eight hours in web browsing, and 10 hours in video playback.
-The MateBook 13, though, at least with the MX150 installed only managed about six hours of web browsing and six and a half hours of video watching.
+In our testing, we got to around eight hours in web browsing and 10 hours in video playback on the MacBook Air.
+The MateBook 13, though, at least with the MX150 installed, only managed about six hours of web browsing and 6.5 hours of video watching.
 Chances are that you’ll get better results if you skip the discrete GPU, though the MacBook Air is still the more portable of the two.

-The MacBook Air takes the win by a hair
+The 2018 MacBook Air takes the win by a hair

 - MacBook Pro 15 vs. MacBook Pro 13: Which should you buy?